ch-bj/lgs-person-data-processor-service/README.md

 ### Introduction

-For installation details have a look at the separate installation documentation: [Development LWGS PDPS Env](doc/development-install.md) or [Test LWGS PDPS Env](doc/test-install.md) for a full dockerized test environment.
+For installation details have a look at the separate installation documentation:
+- [Installation](doc/install.md) for the full dockerized environment
+- [Development Installation](doc/development-install.md) for the development environment

 If you have further questions please have a look at the [FAQ](doc/faq.md).